product guideMar 18, 2026·12 min read

 Monthly MRR waterfall analysis with 5 movement buckets, concentration risk, churn pattern identification, and trajectory projection delivered via Notion and Slack.

 The primary operating cost for Stripe MRR Movement Intelligence is the per-execution LLM inference cost.
-Based on ITP testing, the measured cost is: Cost per Run: $0.05–$0.10 per run.
+Based on Independent Test Protocol (ITP) testing, the measured cost is: Cost per Run: $0.05–$0.10 per run.
 This figure includes all API calls across all agents in the pipeline — not just the primary reasoning step, but every classification, scoring, and output generation call.

 Infrastructure costs are separate from per-execution LLM costs.
 You will need an n8n instance (self-hosted or cloud) and active accounts for the integrated services.
 The estimated monthly infrastructure cost is Monthly cost ~$0.05-0.10/run, depending on your usage volume and plan tiers.